etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/xmlsource.md

 ## Shared code

-The following method is used in the subsequent examples, and prints the content of a csv file on the console output.
+The following method is used in the subsequent examples, and prints the content of a xml file on the console output.

 ```C#
 private void PrintFile(string sourceFile) {